 A party without a conscience

-By its irrational hatred of the SNP, and its political cowardliness, Labour made welcome resurgence of the xenophobic extremist Right, and by default, betraying public trust, allowed the Right to take its place, most evident odious Ukip.
-Scotland wants none of it.
+By its irrational hatred of the SNP, and its political cowardliness, Labour made welcome resurgence of the xenophobic extremist Right, most evident in the odious Ukip.

-One of the repugnant sights of the Scottish independence referendum was the sound of allegedly democratic politicians, in the House of Commons and the House of Lords – the self-styled ‘Mother of all Parliaments’ – warning the electorate that, should they exercise their rights and return full self-governance to their nation, the English state will punish them.
-Scottish Labour was part of that gang of thugs.
-They asked what we wanted and then told us we’d get a kicking for asking.
+One of the repulsive sights of the Scottish independence referendum was the sound of braying politicians in the House of Lords, warning the electorate that, should they exercise their rights and return full self-governance to their nation, the English state will punish them.
+In their heart of hearts Labour want Holyrood diminished, the Tories want it banished.
+As I said, hardly a cigarette paper between them.

-Scottish Labour threw itself into the vat of neo-liberal mythology.
+Labour threw itself into the vat of neo-liberal mythology.
 It promoted the phrase, “the something for nothing society”, a thinly veiled condemnation of the very welfare state their party had devised, enabled, and was elected to protect, a system envied by the world.
-Now the welfare state is portrayed as a terrible drain on the public finances.
+The welfare state is portrayed as a terrible drain on public finances.

 Scotland is the land of Adam Smith, an egalitarian.
 He believed in equality of outcome, not only opportunity.
 He is an Enlightenment figure, pre-capitalist.
 Scotland remains stoically egalitarian in values and attitude.
 To ignore that is to invite political defeat.